-We bet you’re enjoying being your own boss and selling products you love, or even made yourself.
+We bet you’re enjoying being your own boss and selling the products you love — or even made yourself.
 But as you’re probably finding out, eCommerce is no walk in the park.

 There are 12 million eCommerce stores (and growing) and only about 5% of them make over $1000 a year.
 Hopefully you’re one of the 5%.
-But if not, that’s ok.
+If not, that’s ok.

-With Black Friday and Cyber Monday (BFCM) coming up, you need to make sure you're ready to take part in the biggest online sales event of the year.
+With Black Friday and Cyber Monday (BFCM) coming up, you have a HUGE opportunity to take part in the biggest online sales event of the year.

 We mean it.
 BFCM is the Superbowl of eCommerce!